Open call for art from artists from the Berkshires and beyond for the *Virtual* 10×10 RAP (Real Art Party).

 Registration is required.
 Submissions will be accepted from January 7-28, 2021.
 Late entries will not be accepted.
 Artwork must be dropped off during your pre-scheduled time slot at Berkshire Museum, 39 South Street, Pittsfield, MA.

-All 10×10 artists will be added to art ID tag.
+All 10×10 artists will be added to the BAA Artist Directory.

 Live Virtual Event

 Raffle and RAP hosted by BAA & Berkshire Museum